int128/comment-action/README.md

             :wave: Hello World
 ```

+### Run a command

-To run a command and post the result:
+To run a command and post the output on failure:

 ```yaml
 jobs: